RogerSelwyn/MS365-Calendar/docs/errors.md

  * **The user could not be authenticated as the grant is expired.
 The user must sign in again.**
    * Create a new secret and reconfigure your MS365 configuration.

 * **Client secret expired for account: xxxxxxxx.
-Create new client id in Azure App.**
+Create new client id in Entra ID App Registration.**
-  * The Client Secret on your Azure App has expired.
+  * The Client Secret on your Entra ID App Registration has expired.
 Create a new secret and reconfigure your MS365 configuration.

 * **Unable to fetch auth token.
 Error: (invalid_client) AADSTS7000215: Invalid client secret provided.**
   * Ensure the configured secret is the client secret __value__, not the client secret ID